SleepWorkers/Project-SIGHT/test/avneesh_test_phase1/README.md

   - Run the command `simulink` to start simulink.
   - Choose **open** and navigate to the `FlexSensor_voltage_divider.slx` file under `MATLAB_tests/Simulink/FlexSensor_voltage_divider.slx` and the file will be opened.

-The exact procedure to open files might be given in the README documents in the directories of this folder.
+The exact procedure to open files and more documentation might be mentioned in the README documents in sub-directories of this folder.

 [![TheProjectsGuy developer shield](https://img.shields.io/badge/Dev-TheProjectsGuy-0061ff.svg)](https://github.com/TheProjectsGuy)